Reaching a Consensus in Predictive Loops: Introduction

 \section{Introduction}

 The formation of opinions has traditionally been modeled as a social process unfolding through interpersonal influence: individuals exchange views with their peers, update their beliefs, and gradually converge or polarize depending on the structure of the network and the strength of social ties.
 From classical models of diffusion~\citep{degroot1974reaching, holley1975ergodic, friedkin1990social} to contemporary theories of polarization~\citep{bail18polarize}, opinion dynamics have focused on how local interactions between peers aggregate into collective outcomes.
-However, this assumption no longer accurately reflects today's society where digital platforms play an increasingly dominant role as a source of information. ~\looseness=-1
+However, this assumption no longer accurately reflects how opinions form in today's society where digital platforms play an increasingly dominant role as a source of information. ~\looseness=-1

-The effect of digital platforms on beliefs and opinions has been documented in various settings, ranging from preferences for restaurants~\citep{anderson12yelp} and travel providers~\citep{ursu18expedia} to political leaning~\citep{gauthier2026political, huszar2022algorithmic}.
-To account for such platform influence, several approaches have been proposed that model the effect of recommendations on opinions and networks.
-Among others, they discuss how predictions change beliefs, modify social ties, and mediate trust.
-However, while accounting for platform influence, these approaches predominantly treat platforms as static or exogenous to the opinion formation process.
-As a result, they miss how digital platforms respond to changing opinions and repeatedly distil aggregate information into future predictions.
-This coupling of opinions and predictions can influence collective outcomes over time, and spread information across subgroups, in a way that peer dynamics alone are not able to capture.
+The effect of digital platforms on beliefs and opinions has been documented in various settings, ranging from preferences for restaurants~\citep{anderson12yelp} and travel providers~\citep{ursu18expedia} to political leaning~\citep{gauthier2026political, huszar2022algorithmic} and medical choices~\citep{curry2014prevalence,farnan2013online}.
+To account for such platform influence on the formation of opinions several extensions of classical opinion dynamics models have been proposed.
+Among others, they discuss how platforms change beliefs, modify social ties, and mediate trust.
+However, these approaches predominantly treat platforms as static or exogenous to the opinion formation process~\citep{out2024impact}.
+As a result, they miss how digital platforms respond to changing opinions and repeatedly distil aggregate information into future decisions.